ivanizag/iz-cpm/README.md

-# iz-cpm -- Portable CP/M 2.2 environment
+# iz-cpm -- CP/M 2.2 environment
 Work in progress

 CP/M Emulation.
 Emulation of the CP/M services on top of the host OS.
 Z80 CP/M binaries work directly with the host operating system file system.